-Unhook the winch and return the winch and straps to storage locations.
+• Unhook the winch and return the winch and straps to storage locations.
 Release the strap by putting slight pressure clockwise on the crank handle, then moving the ratchet pawl to the free-wheel position (away from gear teeth).

-Step 3 - Secure Travel Straps and Close Hydraulic Line Valves
+Step 3 - Prep for Travel

-- Fasten the slideout room Travel Straps as shown on page 2-20. - Close the hydraulic pump valve T-handles completely.
+Fasten both slideout room travel straps.
+Tighten the hydraulic pump valve nuts snugly.
+Do not overtighten.

-NOTE: Close the valves snugly, but do not overtighten.
-Overtightening may cause internal damage to the valves. • See your dealer for service of the room extension system before using again.
+NOTE: Overtightening the valve nuts may cause internal damage to the valves.

-See the HWH Hydraulic Room Extension operating guide included in your InfoCase for further instructions and troubleshooting information.
+See an authorized Winnebago Industries dealer for service of the room extension system before using again.

-Bedroom Slideout Emergency Retraction
+Bedroom Slideout Emergency Retraction (Push-In)

-In the unlikely event that your bedroom slideout fails to retract using the power switch, check for obvious causes first, such as low charge on the house batteries, or a burned out fuse on the chassis fuse block.
-(See "Troubleshooting" on page 2-21.)
+In the unlikely event that your bedroom slideout fails to retract using the power switch, check for obvious causes first, such as (in order shown):